ityuhui/websocket-client-c/README.md

 # websocket-client-c
 A demo of websocket c client using [libwebsockets](https://libwebsockets.org/)

-It can communicate with a websocket server [webserver-go](https://github.com/ityuhui/webserver-go)
+It can communicate with
+* A simple websocket server [webserver-go](https://github.com/ityuhui/webserver-go) or
+* Kubernetes API server.

 The status is:  **Work In Progress**